[(1) This section applies in relation to a person (“the [non-UK] firm”)—

 (b) who is carrying on a regulated activity in any country or territory outside the United Kingdom in accordance with the law of that country or territory (“the overseas state”).

-(2) In determining whether the [non-UK] firm is satisfying or will satisfy, and continue to satisfy, any one or more of the threshold conditions for which a
+(2) In determining whether the [non-UK] firm is satisfying or will satisfy, and continue to satisfy, any one or more of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.